Expert Care for Infants and Toddlers

 Who We Serve

-The Developmental Clinic monitors the growth and development of NICU graduates and young children with developmental concerns.
+The Developmental Clinic monitors the growth and development of NICU graduates and young children from birth to six years old with developmental concerns.
 These children may have been born too early or small and may have congenital anomalies or complex medical needs including the following conditions:

 Low birth weight and prematurity